UoB-COMSM0166/2025-group-6/README.md

 ## Conclusion 🎯

 Working on Puck Power Clash was an exciting and challenging experience that taught us a lot about game development, usability, and the importance of user feedback.
-From day one, our goal was to create something fun, dynamic, and easy to play—but making that happen involved much more than just writing code.
+From day one, our goal was to create something fun, dynamic, and easy to play, but making that happen involved much more than just writing code.

 One of the most valuable parts of the project was how we evaluated the game.
 Using the Think Aloud protocol, we were able to observe players in real time as they voiced their thoughts and reactions.
 Hearing their immediate feedback helped us understand not just what they did, but why.
 This guided many of our design decisions, from tweaking power-up timing and placement to improving the clarity of visuals and sound cues.
 These changes made the game feel more responsive and intuitive.

 In addition to real-time feedback, we used the System Usability Scale (SUS) to gather structured data on how users perceived the game’s ease of use and overall experience.
 Surprisingly, Hard mode scored slightly higher than Normal mode.
 That told us players weren’t necessarily discouraged by difficulty, as long as the interface remained consistent and fair.
 While the scores were slightly below the general benchmark, they gave us a solid baseline and showed that the game’s design held up across modes.

 We also focused heavily on testing, combining black-box and white-box techniques.
 Black-box testing helped us catch unexpected behaviors during gameplay, while white-box testing gave us insight into how the internal logic performed.
-This helped us track down bugs early—especially in areas like collision detection, power-up effects, and state transitions—and made the game feel stable and reliable.
+This helped us track down bugs early, especially in areas like collision detection, power-up effects, and state transitions and made the game feel stable and reliable.

 We faced a fair share of challenges along the way.
 Balancing the intensity of visuals and neon effects without overwhelming the player was tricky.
 Managing the frequency and placement of power-ups and obstacles to ensure fairness required constant tuning.
 We also had to rethink some of our early design assumptions based on actual player behavior, which was a humbling but useful learning process.

 Looking ahead, there are plenty of ways Puck Power Clash can evolve.
 We’d love to explore online multiplayer, smarter AI opponents, new types of power-ups and obstacles, and more customizable difficulty settings.
 Improving accessibility and adapting the game for mobile or controller-based play are also strong possibilities.

-All in all, Puck Power Clash was more than a technical project—it was a full learning experience.
+All in all, Puck Power Clash was more than a technical project, it was a full learning experience.
 It helped us grow as developers, designers, and testers, and gave us a strong foundation for future interactive and user-centered projects.

 ---